cubicoder/cubicoder.github.io/tutorials/1-12-2/2018-06-19-setting-up-the-development-environment.md

 ![System Info, Windows 10](/img/1setup/setup1.png)

-Click that, and in the window that pops up, click on advanced system settings.
+Click that, and in the window that pops up, click on Advanced system settings.

 ![Advanced System Settings](/img/1setup/setup2.png)

 Click the Environment Variables... button.
-In system variables, edit the `Path` variable or create it if you don't have it.
+In System Variables, edit the `Path` variable or create it if you don't have it.
 Add the path to the bin folder of the JDK you just installed.
 This should look something like this: `C:\Program Files\Java\jdk1.8.0_191\bin`. ***DO NOT DELETE ANY OTHER VALUES IN THIS VARIABLE.
-Doing so could permanantly mess up your computer!*** Next, click OK.
+Doing so could permanently mess up your computer!*** Next, click OK.
 Now, create the `JAVA_HOME` system variable.
 The path that goes into this one should be exactly the same as the last one, except for the lack of \bin.
 It should look something like this: `C:\Program Files\Java\jdk1.8.0_191`.
 After you create it, click OK in all the boxes.
 Congrats!
 Java is completely set up!

 ![Environment Variables](/img/1setup/setup3.png)

 The next step is to download an IDE (Integrated Development Environment) of your choice.
 [Eclipse](http://www.eclipse.org/) will be used in these tutorials.
 Eclipse is the IDE we will be using for these tutorials.
 You can also use IntelliJ IDEA, but we will only be covering Eclipse.
 You can use their installer, or you can download a package (my preferred method).
-You can get the IDE for Java or for Java EE.
+You can get the IDE for Java or for Java EE; either one works just fine.

 ![eclipse.org](/img/1setup/setup4.png)